-The following table sets out the names of the nominees for election as directors, the offices they hold within the Company, their principal occupations, the length of time they have served as directors of the Company, the members of each committee of the board of directors and the number of common shares of the Company and its subsidiaries beneficially owned, directly or indirectly, or controlled or directed by each proposed director.
+The following table sets out the names of the nominees for election as directors, the offices they hold within the Company, their principal occupations, the length of time they have served as directors of the Company, the members of each standing committee of the board of directors and the number of common shares of the Company and its subsidiaries beneficially owned, directly or indirectly, or controlled or directed by each proposed director.
 The directors of the Company are elected by its shareholders at each annual general meeting and serve until the next annual general meeting or until they resign or their successors are duly elected or appointed.

-The information as to shares and other securities beneficially owned has been provided by the directors themselves and unless otherwise indicated, is current to April 30, 2009.
+The information as to shares and other securities beneficially owned has been provided by the directors themselves and unless otherwise indicated, is current to April 30, 2010.

-Name and residence Position with the Company Principal occupation Director since Shares owned Peter M. Brown Vancouver, British Columbia Chairman of the Board and director Chairman of the Board of the Company and Canaccord Capital Corporation 1997 (1) 1,550,000 Massimo C. Carello London, England Director Corporate director 2008 40,000 (2) William J. Eeuwes (3, 4, 5) Burlington, Ontario Director Vice-President of Manulife Capital 2002 Nil (2) Michael D. Harris (4, 6) Vaughan, Ontario Director Senior business advisor of Goodmans LLP 2004 39,700 (2) Timothy J.D.
-Hoare London, England Director Chairman of the Board and Chief Executive Officer of Canaccord Adams Limited 2005 904,683 (7) Terrence A. Lyons (3, 4, 8) Vancouver, British Columbia Lead Director Chairman of the Board of Northgate Minerals Corporation 2004 30,000 (2) Mark G. Maybank (9) Toronto, Ontario Chief Operating Officer and director Chief Operating Officer of the Company and President and Chief Operating Officer of Canaccord Capital Corporation 2006 511,850 (10) Paul D. Reynolds London, England Chief Executive Officer and director Chief Executive Officer of the Company 2005 1,237,636 (11) Michael A. Walker West Vancouver, British Columbia Director Senior Fellow of The Fraser Institute and President of The Fraser Institute Foundation 2006 19,535 (2) John B. Zaozirny Calgary, Alberta Director Vice-Chairman of the Board of Canaccord Capital Corporation 2004 153,382
+Name and residence Position with the Company Principal occupation Director since Shares owned Charles N. Bralver Director Senior Associate Dean of International 2010 Nil Westport, Connecticut Business and Finance and Executive Director of Center for Emerging Market Enterprises, The Fletcher School, Tufts University Peter M. Brown Chairman and Chairman and Founder of the Company 1997 (1) 1,250,000 Vancouver, British Columbia Founder and director and Canaccord Genuity Corp.
+Massimo C. Carello (3) Director Corporate director 2008 40,000 (2) London, England William J. Eeuwes (3, 4, 5) Director Vice-President of Manulife Capital 2002 Nil (2) Burlington, Ontario Philip J. Evershed Director Managing Director of Investment 2010 1,845,966 (6) Toronto, Ontario Banking of Canaccord Genuity Corp.
+Matthew Gaasenbeek Proposed director Executive Vice-President and 329,268 (7) Toronto, Ontario Managing Director, Head of Equities, of Canaccord Genuity Corp.
+Michael D. Harris (4, 8) Director Senior business advisor of Cassels 2004 39,700 (2) Vaughan, Ontario Brock & Blackwell LLP Timothy J.D.
+Hoare Director Chairman of the Board and Chief Executiv e 2005 964,851 (9) London, England Officer of Canaccord Genuity Limited David J. Kassie (10) Group Chairman Group Chairman of the Company and 2010 3,271,660 (11) Toronto, Ontario and director Canaccord Genuity Corp.
+Terrence A. Lyons (3, 4, 12) Lead Director Chairman of the Board of 2004 30,000 (2) Vancouver, Northgate Minerals Corporation British Columbia Mark G. Maybank (13) Chief Operating Officer Chief Operating Officer of the 2006 645,495 (14) Toronto, Ontario and director Company and President and Chief Operating Officer of Canaccord Genuity Corp.
+Paul D. Reynolds Chief Executive Officer Chief Executive Officer of the 2005 768,438 (15) Vancouver, British Columbia and director Company Michael A. Walker Director Senior Fellow of The Fraser Institute and 2006 19,535 (2) West Vancouver, President of The Fraser Institute Foundati on British Columbia John B. Zaozirny Director Vice-Chairman of Canaccord Genuity Corp .
+2004 128,382 Calgary, Alberta director in February 2010 and has not yet been granted any options.
+Mr. Carello only became a director in August 2008 and has been granted options to purchase up to 50,000 common shares of the Company.